Subject Leader: Mr French

-Some children will continue to need support with phonics.
+Some children will continue to need support with their early reading including phonics.
 Phonics teaches children to understand the relationship between written letters and the sounds they make allowing children to blend sounds together to read words.
 We use the Little Wandle scheme to support children who need extra support with phonics

-You can find more information about phonics by visiting the Oxford Owl website (click on the image below.)
+You can find more information about phonics by visiting the Little Wandle parents page by clicking here.
 You can also visit the phonics area of our website to find information and resources to support your child.
 Please click here.